Styler: learning formatting conventions to repair Checkstyle violations: Evaluation design

 \subsubsection{\Naturalize and \CodeBuff adaptation}

-To use \Naturalize, we have to slightly modify it: i) \Naturalize recommends multiple fixes, so we take the first one for a given error as being the repair; and ii) we changed \Naturalize to only work for indentation, excluding fixes regarding variable naming conventions (which are out of the scope of this paper).
+To use \Naturalize, we had to slightly modify it. \Naturalize recommends multiple fixes, so we take the first one for a given violation as being the repair.
+In addition, we changed \Naturalize to only work for indentation, excluding fixes regarding naming conventions (which are out of the scope of this paper).
 To run \CodeBuff, we give it the required configuration, including the number of spaces for indentation.
-This number is based on the most common indentation used in the considered projects (usually two or four spaces).
+This value depends on the project given as input to \CodeBuff.
+Thus, before running \CodeBuff on a project, we count the most frequent indentation size found in the violation-free files of the project and provide it to \CodeBuff.